Get a free, no obligation personal loan quote with rates as low as 9.99%

 Insurance companies look at your driving record to check your history of claims, including those you were at fault and when you weren’t.
 The more claims you make, the more risk you pose to your car insurance company.

-Driving a bright red convertible with a spoiler suggests a different drivers’ personality than a compact black SUV.
-Insurers look at data related to the type of car to assess the frequency of theft, the price of repairs, and how common accidents are.
+Sports cars and high-performance vehicles tend to come with higher insurance premiums than sedans or compact cars.
+Insurers also look at data related to the vehicle’s frequency of theft, price of repairs, and how common accidents are.

 Factors Beyond Your Control